DiegoV03/Proposal_Generator/README.md

 #How to run the program

-First, Open 2 instances of the command prompt
+First, make an account at https://cohere.com/ and create an API key Next, Open 2 instances of the command prompt

 #Running the Backend